johnivo/job4j/interview_questions/IO.md

 Недостатки IO:

-+ The File class lacked some important functionality, such as a copy method.
++ The `File` class lacked some important functionality, such as a copy method.
 + It also defined many methods that returned boolean.
-As one can imagine, in case of an error, false was returned, rather than throwing an exception.
+As one can imagine, in case of an error, `false` was returned, rather than throwing an exception.
 The developer had, indeed, no way of knowing why it failed.
 + Did not provide good handling on support of symbolic links.
 + A limited set of file attributes was provided.

 To overcome these problems, java.nio package was introduced in java 4.
 The key features were:
 + Channels and Selectors: A channel is an abstraction on lower-level file system features, e.g. memory-mapped files.
 + Buffers: Buffering for all primitive classes (except for Boolean).
-+ Charset: Charset (java.nio.charset), encoders, and decoders to map bytes and Unicode symbols With java 7 the `java.nio.file` package is introduced providing a better support for handling symbolic links, file attributes access and specially to support extended the file system through classes such as
++ Charset: Charset (`java.nio.charset`), encoders, and decoders to map bytes and Unicode symbols

-**Path, Paths and Files**.
+With java 7 the `java.nio.file` package is introduced providing a better support for handling symbolic links, file attributes access and specially to support extended the file system through classes such as **Path, Paths and Files**.

-Состоит из 3 основных компонентов
+Состоит из 3 основных компонентов:
 + `Channels`
 + `Buffers`
 + `Selectors`